broncowdd/BoZoN/readme.md

 - _How to lock a share link with a password ?_ : click on the left menu, use the manage links button; then click on the lock icon on the file/folder and give an password.
 The file/folder will turn blue with a small lock meaning nobody can now use the share link without the password.
 - _Yes, ok, but how to remove the password ?_ : just click on regen button, the id will be regenerated and the password will be destroyed (the share link will change)
 - _What if I upload, create a folder or move an item with a name conflict ?_ : Don't worry, BoZoN will just rename the file to avoid overwriting.
+- _How to create my own skin ?_ : just copy the default folder in design/ and make the changes you want, then change the config.php ($default_theme='default';)

 ## Special thanks
 To Cyrille Borne [ https://github.com/cborne & http://www.cyrille-borne.com ]: without your comments, issues reporting and enhancement ideas this app would never have been so complete ;-)